dougransom/vix_utils/README.md

 `pip install -e .[test,examples]` will:
 - install vix_utils into your python environment, including any command line scripts.
-- install the necessary prequisites for running any tests in the `test` folder, and for running the programs in the `examples` folder.
+- install the necessary prequisites for running any tests in the `test` folder, and for running the programs in the `src/vixutils/examples` folder.

 #### Testing